Jocelyn Peterman

 Jocelyn Andrea Peterman (born September 23, 1993) is a Canadian curler.
-She currently plays second for the Kaitlyn Lawes rink.
-She was the second on the Canadian team, skipped by Jennifer Jones at the 2022 Winter Olympics.
+She currently plays lead on Team Kerri Einarson and mixed doubles with her husband Brett Gallant.
+She was the second on the Canadian team, skipped by Jennifer Jones at the 2022 Winter Olympics, and played in the mixed doubles event at the 2026 Winter Olympics with Gallant.

 Career

 Juniors

 Peterman and her team of Brittany Tran, Becca Konschuh and Kristine Anderson won a silver medal skipping Alberta at the 2011 Canada Winter Games, losing to British Columbia's Corryn Brown in the final.
 The next season, the team represented Alberta at the 2012 Canadian Junior Curling Championships.
 They won the event, defeating Manitoba's Shannon Birchard rink in the national final.
 This qualified the team to represent Canada at the 2012 World Junior Curling Championships.
 After posting a 6–3 round robin record, the team lost to Russia's Anna Sidorova in a tie-breaker match, thus failing to make the playoffs.
 In 2013, her rink failed to even make the Canadian Juniors, having not even made the playoffs in the Alberta playdowns.
 In 2014, her last year of junior eligibility, Peterman's team lost in the Alberta junior final to Kelsey Rocque, who would go on to win that year's World Junior championships.

 During her junior career, the Peterman team entered several World Curling Tour, including the Curlers Corner Autumn Gold Curling Classic twice, which was a Grand Slam event at the time.
 She would win just one match at the 2012 Curlers Corner Autumn Gold Curling Classic and was winless at the 2013 Curlers Corner Autumn Gold Curling Classic.